USS Salt Lake City (CA-25): In fiction

 In the 1965 film In Harm's Way, a cruiser called Old Swayback was the cruiser commanded by Captain Rockwell Torrey (John Wayne) at the time of the attack on Pearl Harbor.

 In popular culture

 Video games

-The Salt Lake City is a playable ship in the 2015 video game World of Warships.
+The Salt Lake City was present on the test server for World of Warships during the test for the US cruiser line overhaul in 2018.
+It served as a testing analogue for USS Pensacola's then-pending relocation, as the latter vessel's gameplay stats had been reduced to reflect her new placement earlier in the game's progression.
+It was removed after the updated tech tree was published to the live server.

 University of Utah

-In August 2021, the University of Utah football team announced they would use grey uniforms during their November 20, 2021 game against Oregon to pay tribute to the Salt Lake City including "dazzle-camo accents" on the shoulders and sides of the pants and a single battle star on the right shoulder — 11 altogether when the team is on the field — that represents the 11 battle stars the ship earned in its 19-year history.
+In August 2021, the University of Utah football team announced they would use grey uniforms during their 20 November 2021 game against Oregon to pay tribute to the Salt Lake City including "dazzle-camo accents" on the shoulders and sides of the pants and a single battle star on the right shoulder — 11 altogether when the team is on the field — that represents the 11 battle stars the ship earned in its 19-year history.
 The helmets were hand painted to resemble the ship in battle.
 The Utes won the nationally televised game 38-7.